 Hiking and cross-country skiing are available at Kenai National Wildlife Refuge, allowing visitors to explore the refuge’s picturesque routes and enjoy the beauty of the wilderness throughout the year.

-Hiking At Kenai National Wildlife Refuge
+Hiking at Kenai National Wildlife Refuge

-Hiking at Kenai National Wildlife Refuge allows adventurers to explore its stunning landscapes.
-Trek through lush forests, traverse rolling hills and discover hidden lakes.
+Hiking at the refuge is a great way for adventurers to discover its stunning landscapes.
+Trek through lush forests, traverse rolling hills and find hidden lakes.
 Encounter diverse wildlife along the way, from moose and bears to various bird species.
 Hiking at Kenai National Wildlife Refuge offers a chance to immerse yourself in nature, breathe in the fresh air, and witness the refuge’s natural wonders firsthand.

-Cross-country skiing At Kenai National Wildlife Refuge
+Cross-country skiing at Kenai National Wildlife Refuge

-Cross-country skiing at Kenai National Wildlife Refuge is a thrilling winter activity.
+Cross-country skiing is a thrilling winter activity and is a great way to explore the refuge.
 Glide across the snow-covered trails, surrounded by breathtaking winter scenery.
 Enjoy the peacefulness of the refuge as you traverse through snowy meadows and dense forests.
 Cross-country skiing offers a great workout and an opportunity to spot wildlife tracks in the snow.
 Experience the beauty of Kenai National Wildlife Refuge uniquely and embrace the winter wonderland with every glide.

 Address: 33398 Ski Hill Rd, Soldotna, AK 99669, United States

-Opens-Closed: 9 am–5 pm
+Opens-Closes: 9 am–5 pm

-Phone Number: +1 907-262-7021
+Phone: +1 907-262-7021

 Email: kenai@fws.gov